nymblelabs/nymble-full-stack-task/README.md

 > Uses `yarn` package manager

-A working GraphQL backend is provided that already does the following:
+A working backend is provided that already does the following:

 1. List all movies
 2. List all genres